 When it comes to tuning hyperparameters while developing a neural network, mastering the optimisation technique is a big pain.
 As this is a big part of deep learning, if these parameters are not set to optimal, the training might take ages to complete, or the model may never even reach the local minima.
 There are various training methods introduced into machine learning to find these optimal parameters, so let us look at two of the widely used and easy to implement techniques.

 Hyperparameter Tuning Methods

 Hyperparameter tuning refers to the shaping of the model architecture from the available space.
-This, in simple words, is nothing but searching for the right hyperparameter to find the high precision and accuracy.
-There are several parameter tuning techniques, but in this article we shall look into two of the most widely-used parameter optimiser techniques
+This, in simple words, is nothing but searching for the right hyperparameter to find high precision and accuracy.
+There are several parameter tuning techniques, but in this article, we shall look into two of the most widely-used parameter optimiser techniques

 - Grid search

 - Random search